peerhaven/peerhaven/CONTRIBUTING.md

 - `release/1.2.0`
 - `hotfix/private-bookmark-visibility`

+If a branch is connected to an existing issue it should be referenced like this:

+`feature/#22-create-user-component`

 We are going to have 3 different types of repositories, resulting in 3 slightly varying workflows.

 ### APIs